CodeWithBehnam/u2oobCaption/README.md

 ---

-**Stop rebuilding the same foundation over and over.** Starter.diy eliminates weeks of integration work by providing a complete, production-ready SaaS template with authentication, payments, and real-time data working seamlessly out of the box.
+**Stop rebuilding the same foundation over and over.** u2oob.capz eliminates weeks of integration work by providing a complete, production-ready SaaS template with authentication, payments, and real-time data working seamlessly out of the box.

 Built with ❤️ using Next.js 15, Convex, Clerk, and modern web technologies.